 Typically about half of our PGY1 residents accept a full-time clinical pharmacist position with either St. Luke's or another facility at the completion of their PGY1 program year.
-The other 50% of residents have gone onto a PGY2 program, typically our PGY2 Oncology Specialty Residency at St. Luke's Mountain States Tumor Institute (MSTI).
+The other 50% of residents have gone onto a PGY2 program, typically our PGY2 Oncology Specialty Residency at St. Luke's Cancer Institute.
 St. Luke's strives to keep each of our PGY1 residents as permanent clinical staff pharmacists at the completion of their PGY1 year, however, this is always dependent on the availability of open positions.

 Application Instructions and Process

-- Submit an application via PhORCAS by January 4, 2019; application to include:
+- Submit an application via PhORCAS by first Friday in January; application to include:

 - Letter of intent

 - Applicants must also complete a St. Luke's online application by first Friday in January for Pharmacy Resident (PGY1) - Boise

 The PGY1 Pharmacy Residency conducted by St. Luke's Health System, Boise, ID is accredited by ASHP.